mayaanne/foundations/sprint-4/my-reflections-sprint-4.md

 **_How confident are you with each of the Learning Competencies?_**

+This is a good joke.
+NOT SO.

 **_Which parts of the this sprint made you feel smart?_**

+Whenever I solved a problem.
+Honestly, it could take HOURS but once I finally made something click, it was like the best thing in the world.

 **_Which parts of this sprint made you un-smart?_**

+EEEEEEEEE all of the hours that I struggled to solve problems without actually getting anywhere.

 **_Did you remember to take regular breaks away from your screen during this sprint?
 How often?
 Did you stretch your body?_**

+Yes!
+Whenever I started to feel like things were starting to drag...Usually every one to two hours.
+I listened to my body––when it started to feel unsettled and antsy, I knew it was time for a break.

 **_If you went back and did the Javascripts Basics course again from last sprint, how challenging do you think you would find it now?_**

+I would like to think that it'd be easier, but I think I'd just be fooling myself.
+I'm sure I'd still get stuck at the same hurdles.

 **_If you could send a time traveling text message back to yourself at the start of this sprint, what would it say?_**

+I wouldn't want to!
+If I told myself that it's easier than I'm expecting, then I wouldn't work as hard.
+And if I tell myself it'll be okay and I'll get through it, that'd fall flat because I was telling myself so in the present anyway.
+Time travel is for suckers!
+(But not actually––I'm sure it'd be AMAZING.)

 **_What is Javascript?_**

+Javascript is a technical feature that works with HTML and CSS to make web pages interactive.